gillyspy/netsuite-suitecloud-sdk/packages/vscode-extension/README.md

 |<a href="https://docs.oracle.com/en/cloud/saas/netsuite/ns-online-help/section_164563201243.html" rel="noopener noreferrer" target=blank>Validate Project</a>|Validates a project against your NetSuite account.
 Only the files and folders referenced in the deploy.xml file are validated.|

 To read more about what you can do with SuiteCloud Extension for Visual Studio Code, visit <a href="https://docs.oracle.com/en/cloud/saas/netsuite/ns-online-help/article_159223173518.html" rel="noopener noreferrer" target=blank>SuiteCloud Extension for Visual Studio Code Usage</a>.

+## SuiteCloud Developer Assistant using Cline in SuiteCloud Extension for Visual Studio Code

+You can now configure the SuiteCloud Developer Assistant using Cline in SuiteCloud Extension for Visual Studio Code.
+SuiteCloud Developer Assistant is an AI-powered coding assistant designed for SuiteCloud developers and administrators.
+Integrated with Visual Studio Code through the Cline extension, it uses advanced language models specialized for SuiteCloud and SuiteScript to support NetSuite customization tasks.
+With SuiteCloud Developer Assistant, you can:
+  * Get real-time, context-aware coding assistance within your SuiteCloud projects
+  * Generate SuiteScript 2.1 code based on your input
+  * Create and manage XML custom objects to speed up development
+  * Work within your existing VS Code and Cline setup for a consistent workflow

+To set up SuiteCloud Developer Assistant using Cline:
+1. Open SuiteCloud Extension for VS Code and click the SuiteCloud Developer Assistant welcome message to go to the SuiteCloud Extension for VS Code settings.
+2. In **Workspace** > **SuiteCloud**, configure the fields as follows:
+    * **Developer Assistant: Auth ID:** Set to the auth ID you want to use for the SuiteCloud Developer Assistant service.
+    * **Developer Assistant: Enable:** Set it to enabled.
+    * **Local Port:** Autofilled by default.
+Change it if you prefer a different port or if the default port is already in use.
+3. In the activity bar, go to the Cline extension.
+Click the provider/model selector, and configure the fields as follows:
+      * **API Provider:** Set to Open AI Compatible.
+      * **Base URL:** Set to the URL provided by SuiteCloud Extension for VS Code during SuiteCloud Developer Assistant configuration.
+To see it again, refer to the output in the terminal.
+      * **OpenAI Compatible API Key:** Set to any text of your choice.
+      * **Model ID:** If this isn't autopopulated, set to NetSuite.
+You can start vibe-coding with SuiteCloud Developer Assistant.

+Want more information?
+See <a href="https://docs.oracle.com/en/cloud/saas/netsuite/ns-online-help/article_0916095619.html" rel="noopener noreferrer" target=blank>Setting up SuiteCloud Developer Assistant using Cline in SuiteCloud Extension for Visual Studio Code</a>.

 ## Using SuiteCloud Extension for Visual Studio Code with SuiteCloud CLI for Node.js
 SuiteCloud CLI for Node.js is compatible with your Visual Studio Code integrated terminal, so you can run SuiteCloud CLI for Node.js commands directly there, independently from VS Code.
 To read more about it, visit <a href="https://docs.oracle.com/en/cloud/saas/netsuite/ns-online-help/book_1558706016.html" rel="noopener noreferrer" target=blank>SuiteCloud CLI for Node.js</a>.